We’ve all heard of the term ”passive-aggressive” at some stage of our lives or another but what exactly does passive aggressive mean?

 According to health information, people who exhibit passive-aggressive behaviour may avoid confrontation, pout, procrastinate and demonstrate sarcasm.

 Each of us has unique ways of expressing ourselves and how we relate to the world and each other.
+A passive-aggressive personality test may used to determine some distinguishing features.

 Our body language, words and mannerisms often tell the world who we are and the fact that there are so many variables to consider such as genetics, history, and individual personality traits only add to the confusion.